wross9959/Cs2263/Labs/Lab4/Lab4_3734692_WillRoss.md

 ### Remove any calls to free() function (if you had any) form the program form Exercise 2 and then run it again under valgrind. to Show the complete output (program output, plus the valgrind messages).
 For example:

 `valgrind ./a.out`

-### Modify the program from Exercise 3.1 to eliminate the memory leak.
-Run the program again under valgrind.
-Show the modified program source code and the complete output (program output, plus the valgrind messages, if any).

 Source Code: